Iguape package

 The Folder Monitor operates by tracking new or exiting data in a specified folder.

+This class inherits the QThread class from PyQt.
+By reading the ‘iguape_filelist.txt’ file, it can track new or existing data files in the specified folder.
 Later, it reads the data and stores it in a pandas DataFrame.
 If a fitting interval is specified, it fits the data to a desired model and stores the fitting parameters in another DataFrame.

-__init__(folder_path, fit_interval=None)[source]
+__init__(folder_path, fit_interval=None)[source]#

 The constructor for the FolderMonitor class.
 It defines all the flags necessary for the class to work, like the folder path, the fit interval, the fit model and the DataFrames.